 Tessian bolsters training, complements rule-based solutions, and helps reinforce the policies security teams have worked so hard to create and embed in their organizations.

-That’s why so many Financial Services firms are adopting Tessian’s technology, including:
+That’s why so many Financial Services firms have adopted Tessian’s technology, including: